Brooklinen vs Boll And Branch

-Both brands make premium products, but Brooklinen focuses on making quality and affordable sheets while Boll and Branch is really committed to being organic and sustainable.
-As you might know already, organic usually means a higher price tag, and Boll and Branch is definitely the pricier option between the two.
+Both brands make premium products, but Brooklinen focuses on making quality and affordable sheets, while Boll and Branch is committed to being organic and sustainable.
+Typically, organic means a higher price tag and Boll& Branch is the pricier of the two options.

-The Classic Hemmed Sheet Set is the brand’s most affordable set, and prices start at about $160 for a twin XL.
-Then they go all the way up to around $300 for a split king set.
+Boll & Branch’s Classic Hemmed Sheet Set is the brand’s most affordable set, with prices starting at about $160 for a twin.
+They go all the way up to about $295 for a split king set.

-Brooklinen, on the other hand, retails at about $130 for a twin XL Luxe set, and tops off at about $170 for a Cal king.
-This is what we’d call affordable luxury, because they offer a premium product at a great value.
+Brooklinen, on the other hand, retails at about $140 for a twin Luxe set and tops off at about $190 for a California king.
+We call this affordable luxury because they offer a premium product at a great value.

-For those who are on an even tighter budget, Brooklinen also offers their Classic Percale sheets which start at about $100, or even less if you purchase during a promotion.
-In the case of Boll and Branch, prices only go up if you’re interested in their different fabrics.
+If you’re on an even tighter budget, Brooklinen also offers Classic Percale sheets, which start at $109, or even less if you purchase during a promotion.
+For Boll and Branch, prices only go up if you’re interested in their different fabrics.

 Brooklinen Sheet Set And Materials

-Brooklinen’s Luxury Sateen Sheet Set is their best seller, and you can see why after you sleep on them.
-The brand’s Luxe sheets are made with OEKO-TEX certified long-staple cotton with a sateen weave, meaning they are free of toxic chemicals.
-They aren’t quite as breathable as Boll and Branch’s sheets considering Brooklinen doesn’t use organic cotton, but the Luxe sheets are still luxurious and really comfortable.
-Like Boll and Branch, we think they’d be suitable for a 5-star luxury hotel.
+Brooklinen’s Luxe Sateen Sheet Set is their best seller and you can see why after you sleep on them.
+They’re made with OEKO-TEX certified long-staple cotton with a sateen weave, meaning they’re free of toxic chemicals.
+They aren’t quite as breathable as Boll and Branch’s sheets considering Brooklinen doesn’t use organic cotton, but the Luxe sheets are still luxurious and comfortable.
+Like Boll and Branch, we think they’d be suitable for a five-star luxury hotel.

-These sheets are available in a range of standard colors from white to dark navy blue, as well as different color patterns like the pinstripes you see above.
-We think if you’re looking for more fun looking sheets, Brooklinen has a few more options to choose from.
-They, however, don’t have a split king sheet set option like Boll and Branch offers.
-Instead, they have twin, twin Xl, full, queen, king, and CA king.
+If you’re looking for more fun-looking sheets, Brooklinen has a few more options to choose from.
+However, they don’t have a split king sheet set option like Boll & Branch offers.
+Instead, they have twin, twin XL, full, queen, king and California king.

 It’s Hard To Beat Brooklinen’s Company Policies

-Brooklinen may not go as far as Boll and Branch does in being ultra sustainable, but they do go above and beyond for their customers.
-They really stand by their product, and we are certainly impressed with their different company policies.
+Brooklinen may not go as far as Boll and Branch in being ultra sustainable, but they do go above and beyond for their customers.
+They stand by their products and are certainly impressed with their company policies.

-Brooklinen sheets also come with a lifetime warranty, compared to Boll and Branch who doesn’t necessarily have a set warranty policy.
-That means Brooklinen will cover certain parts of your sheets for the entire time you own them — whether it’s 5 years or 50 years.
+- Brooklinen sheets come with a lifetime warranty, compared to Boll and Branch, who doesn’t necessarily have a set warranty policy.
+This means Brooklinen will cover certain parts of your sheets for the entire time you own them — whether it’s five years or 50 years

 Final Thoughts: Boll And Branch Or Brooklinen?

 - Do you prioritize sustainability and eco-friendly practices?
-Boll and Branch is all about being environmentally conscious and sustainable.
+Boll & Branch is all about being environmentally conscious and sustainable.

 - Are you looking for the best bang for your buck?
-Brooklinen is more affordable, but still really high-quality.
+Brooklinen is more affordable, but is still of high quality.

 - Would you rather spend more on organic products?
 Boll and Branch uses organic cotton in all of their sheet fabrics.

-- Brooklinen has slightly softer sheets, while Boll and Branch is a little more breathable.
+- Do you prefer softer or breathable sheets?
+Brooklinen has slightly softer sheets, while Boll & Branch is a little more breathable.

 - Free Shipping & Returns